andrew-a-hale/sieve/README.md

 Julia at 100,000,000 primes is significantly faster comparatively.
 Unsure why this is the case.

 # Run
 Use `python main.py <n>` to run the sieves.
-This script will also compile the cython, rust, go, and rcpp programs on each run.
+This script will also compile the cython, rust, go, ocaml, and rcpp programs on each run.